Heyang Julie Kae

 Discussion and some lecture

 Students should be prepared to read some challenging literature, in terms of length, style and content.
 Some texts will be lengthy.
 Some texts will use experimental narrative form.
-Some texts will include scenes of graphic sexuality and violence.
+Some texts will include scenes of graphic language, sexuality and violence.

 Class assignments and grading